 A system-wide night theme would let iOS look and feel great throughout the day, and be a huge accessibility benefit.

-Rewind: When iOS 7 shipped in 2013, it did so with a redesign that not only moved skeuomorphism away from rich textures and towards rich physical interactions, it also painted everything bright white.
+Then iOS 7 shipped with a redesign that not only moved skeuomorphism away from rich textures and towards rich physical interactions, it also repainted everything bright white.

 Apple's iBooks already has a proper dark mode: You can manually switch it on or set it to turn on automatically at night.
 Rather than invert colors, it sets them appropriately for low-light conditions.
 It makes the white background black, the black text light gray, and blue and green tint colors the right shades of gray.
 Importantly, it leaves pictures, photos, and other graphics as they were, so they maintain the proper colors.